 Other locations on Mare Island Shipyard that had asbestos include:

 - The West Subarea

 - Engine rooms

-Numerous asbestos-related lawsuits followed after workers became ill.
-The plaintiffs, mostly retired Naval workers, generally filed their claims against the asbestos manufacturers and companies that provided asbestos-containing products to the shipyard.
-Many of these lawsuits are still pending at Alameda County, California’s San Francisco Superior Court.
+Many asbestos-related lawsuits followed after workers became ill.
+The plaintiffs, mostly retired Naval workers, generally filed their claims against the asbestos manufacturers that provided asbestos-containing products to the shipyard.

 Mare Island Naval Shipyard Closure

 In 1993, due to excessive amounts of asbestos and other toxic wastes, the Department of Defense (DoD) Base Realignment and Closure (BRAC) Commission requested to close the shipyard down.

 Three years later, the shipyard officially shut down all Naval operations on April 1, 1996.

 Currently, the shipyard is being used and leased out by commercial and industrial businesses, including the California Conservation Corps and numerous other prominent organizations.

 Additionally, the U.S. Navy developed the “economic development conveyance” on the shipyard, in an attempt to convert the BRAC into civilian communities.
 It also transferred many of the shipyard’s properties to multiple government agencies.